 Bone-In BBQ Restaurant to open at Bull Street development

-The restaurant will be the first at the BullStreet campus.
 In addition to workers in the adjacent First Base Building, Hall said he plans to draw customers primarily from nearby Palmetto Health Richland hospital and state agencies such as DHEC, as well as downtown and the Cottontown and Elmwood Park neighborhoods.

 After launching the Bone-In Artisan BBQ on Wheels food truck in 2010, Hall appeared on the Cooking Channel television shows “Man Fire Food” and “Eat St.,” which also was aired on Food Network Canada and Food Network Europe, as well as the Travel Channel’s “BBQ Crawl” and Bravo’s “Newlyweds.”
-His work was recognized in GQ and Smithsonian magazines, as well as a wide array of Midlands and S.C. press outlets.
+His work was recognized in GQ and Smithsonian magazines, as well as a wide array of Midlands and S.C. news outlets.